 It has smooth, short and weatherproof coat.
 It is easy to groom.
 Groom with a hound glove, and bathe only when necessary.
 This breed is an average shedder.
 It requires periodic brushing.

-The Bloodhound is prone to bloat; you should feed two or three small meals a day instead of one large one.
-Avoid exercise after meals.
-It is prone to hip dysplasia and ear infections.
-A padded bed is recommended to avoid calluses on the joints.
-Some tend to get entropion, where the eyelids turn inward.
+The Bloodhound is susceptible to suffering from a twisted stomach, preventatives include feeding two or three small meals a day instead of one large one and avoiding exercise immediately after meals.
+It is prone to hip dysplasia.
+To help prevent the chance of hip or elbow dysplasia developing make sure your dog is on a healthy, well proportioned diet, and avoid excessive running and jumping while still a puppy as this can be hard on the developing joints.
+Some can get entropion, where the eyelids turn inward, and ear infections; regular ear and eye checkups at the vet can help mitigate these.
 To minimize the risk of your Bloodhound developing any hereditary health issues, you should buy a Bloodhound puppy from a reputable breeder.